 - Access to the internet for updated packages

-Note: to run Elementary OS 6 flawlessly without any delay we recommend you should use at least 4GB of RAM, Intel i3 or AMD ryzen 4-5 type processor, and SSD minimum 32GB.
+Note: to run Elementary OS 6 flawlessly without any delay we recommend you should use at least 4GB of RAM, Intel i3 or AMD ryzen 4-5 type processor, and an SSD minimum of 32GB.

 Features of Elementary OS 6:

 In terms of naming the Elementary project, developers used the names from Norse mythology and Odin is the great magician among the gods.
-The OS is packed with a lot of new and exciting features, UI improvements, performance updates along some new apps too.
+The OS is packed with a lot of new and exciting features, UI improvements, and performance updates with some new apps too.

 First of all, we get a fresh new pantheon desktop environment here, the pantheon is the homegrown desktop made especially for elementary os and this has received a lot of flow this clean and modern desktop might be the single biggest reason for elementary success now it gets even better.

 One of the flagship feature to be released in Odin is the dark style or the dark mode feature.
 When you enable dark mode, all apps and features will automatically change to the dark theme.
 Everything looks so clean and premium here while all the system apps and most installed apps do follow this dark mode.